Simon Busuttil: Secretary General of the EPP Group in the European Parliament

 On 14 January 2020, Simon Busuttil was announced as the new Secretary General of the EPP Group in the European Parliament.
 To take up this Brussels-based post, Busuttil announced that he would resign his parliamentary seat at the end of February 2020.
 He officially took over his new responsibility of Secretary General of the EPP Group on 1 May 2020.

 Busuttil's term as Secretary-General ended in 1 November 2024 and he was succeeded by Ouarda Bensouag.

 Controversies

 Busuttil was subject to criticism on a number of direct orders that he was awarded from previous Governments under the Nationalist administration.
 Replies to a series of parliamentary questions revealed that a total of €49,015.56 were awarded by the Ministry for Transport and Infrastructure and its entities to Europa Research and Consultancy Services Ltd, of which Opposition leader Simon Busuttil was the founding director.
 Additionally, contracts amounting to Lm82,144.13 between 1999 and 2004 were also awarded by the Ministry for Foreign Affairs.
 The Nationalist Party had said that these direct orders were related to contracts that have been awarded to his firm between 1999 and 2004 related to his services rendered in the run-up to the EU referendum.

-Additionally, Busuttil benefitted from more than €1,500,000 which was also confirmed by the Court of Justice, losing a libel case against Partit Laburista.